PaymanAI/Payman-Product-Management-Agent/README.md

 # Payman Product Management Agent

 This Python application uses Flask to create a webhook endpoint for managing product feedback and prioritization tasks.
+The agent automates the process of gathering user feedback on product features and generating prioritized roadmaps based on that feedback.

+## Key Features

+- Automatically generates relevant feedback questions based on the company and feature description
+- Creates tasks to collect user feedback with specified payouts
+- Processes completed feedback to create prioritized product roadmaps

 ## Prerequisites

 - Python 3.8+